 Disclaimer: screenshots taken in nightly from between version 5.0 and 5.1.
 Version 5.0.x looks slightly different.
 Version 5.1.x will look like the screenshots show.

 Every library that should be available must be added to so called library tables which are managed with library managers.
 These are found in the preferences menu of all KiCad subprogramms (preference -> Manage symbol/footprint libraries.)

-There are two tables for every asset type.
+There are two library tables for every asset type with differing skope.
 One is global and the other local to the current project.
 (Project local entries have higher priority in case there is a nickname conflict.)

 Use the “add existing library” button of the library manager to add libraries using a file browser like tool that allows selecting multiple libs via shift or crtl plus left click.